Lemon-Chad/jpizza-docs/source/libs.md

 - `clientSend<clientID, msg>` : Sends the server the given msg through the client.
 - `clientSendBytes<clientID, bytearray>` : Sends the server the given byte array through the client.
 - `clientRecv<clientID>` : Recieves data from the server.
+- `clientRecvBytes<clientID, length>` : Recieves a byte array from the server of the given length.
-- `clientRecvBytes<clientID>` : Recieves a byte array from the server.
+- `clientRecvAllBytes<clientID>` : Recieves a byte array from the server.
 - `clientClose<clientID>` : Closes the client connection.

 ## JSON